Kinzakasmi/ImageSegmentation-TensorFlow-EarthEngine/README.md

 # **Landcover classification using TensorFlow and Google Earth Engine** #
 Welcome to the landcover classification project.
-This projects aims at :
+This projects aims at:
 1. Creating a kml file of a mask.
-This mask is an image where every color represents a certain class :
+This mask is an image where every color represents a certain class:
 	- Lime green for fields
 	- Dark green for forests
 	- Magenta for urban areas